mozman/ezdxf/docs/source/dxfentities/text.rst

 attribute stores the associated :class:`Textstyle` entity as string, which defines the basic font properties.
 The text size is stored as cap height in the :attr:`~Text.dxf.height` attribute in drawing units.
-Text alignments are defined as enums of type :class:`ezdxf.lldxf.const.TextEntityAlignment`.
+Text alignments are defined as enums of type :class:`ezdxf.enums.TextEntityAlignment`.

 .. seealso::